Initiatives for Addressing Key Sustainability Issues (Materiality)

 Results

-• Selection as a Health & Productivity Stock Selection for four consecutive years and White 500 certification
+• Selection as a Health & Productivity Stock Selection for five consecutive years and White 500 certification

 • Enhancement of health literacy among employees for independent health maintenance and improvement; signs of improvement in the presenteeism loss rate, which is an indicator of work performance